Excess & Surplus (E&S) Home Insurance: What It Is and When You Need It

 Watch Out for Hidden Costs

-When comparing E&S quotes to admitted quotes, make sure to account for surplus lines taxes, broker fees, and any coverage gaps or higher deductibles in the E&S policy.
-The quoted premium is rarely the full picture.
+When comparing E&S quotes to admitted quotes, account for surplus lines taxes, stamping fees, broker fees, and any coverage gaps or higher deductibles in the E&S policy.
+The quoted premium is rarely the full picture, and separate wind or hurricane deductibles can add thousands to your out-of-pocket exposure at claim time.

 Smart Savings Made Simple!